 Currently a replaced residue is added in a single orientation by alignment of a template to the backbone.
 ChimeraX's predecessor program, UCSF Chimera, can choose an appropriate rotamer from a library to reduce clashes and optimize hydrogen bonds, but that capability is not yet available in ChimeraX.
 So we instead can resolve serious clashes with the bond rotation mouse mode, which rotates atoms on one side of a bond by a click and mouse drag or hand controller twist on the bond.
 In VR, observing suitable bond rotations is easier than on a 2D screen because the clashes are perceived directly in stereo.
 Equally important is the ability to move the head to get different viewpoints while simultaneously performing the rotation with one hand.
+Subconscious head motions with head-tracked displays lead to more accurate perception of moving objects.
 Alternatively, one hand can move the structure while the other hand rotates the bond.
 On a conventional screen with a mouse, the user instead must switch between rotating the bond and rotating the molecule with different mouse buttons to see the degree of clashes.

 Finally, a mouse or VR mode that runs molecular dynamics on any clicked residue and its contacting neighbor residues is used to repack the residues into a lower energy state.
 Insight into residue motions is much clearer in VR due to the close-up direct 3D perception.
-The dynamics is calculated using OpenMM17, which requires hydrogen atoms that can be added with a ChimeraX command, and currently uses force field parameterization limited to standard amino acids.
+The dynamics is calculated using OpenMM, which requires hydrogen atoms that can be added with a ChimeraX command, and currently uses force field parameterization limited to standard amino acids.
+We typically use 1-3 seconds of dynamics to achieve energy minimization with some sampling, long enough to remove steric clashes but not sufficient to significantly rearrange residues.